|

 accommodation ranges from luxury hotels to

 simple guesthouses, both inside and outside the walled centre.
-For the tourist office's selection with online booking,
+For the tourist office's

 see:

-There are restaurants
+There are scores of both

 serving Yorkshire ales and hot and cold food.

-Among the top names...
+Among York's top names...

 Betty's Café Tea Rooms (Davygate) - The